profit-rocks/profit-solver-informaticup2023/README.md

 - Run `go tool pprof -http localhost:8080 PATH_TO_PTOFILE_FILE` to get a visual representation of the results
 - You might need to install `graphviz`

+## Benchmarking

+- You can benchmark all tasks in `./tasks` using `python benchmark.py`.
+- Add `--keep-solutions` if you want to access the intermediate and final solutions afterwards
+- If you want to add a task for benchmarking, simply put it in `./tasks`